-- Follow-up life-long learning in the course of higher education, research, and professional development. - Function professionally within a team and respect ethical values. - Function actively in community services.
+- Be a leader in the job market for information systems - Follow-up life-long learning in the course of higher education, research, and professional development. - Function professionally within a team and respect ethical values. - Function actively in community services.

 Program Learning Outcomes